The thyroid gland is one of the most important glands of the endocrine system.

 The thyroid gland produces three main hormones, thyroxin (T4), the triiodothyronin (T3) and calcitonin.
 Calcitonin plays an important role in the regulation of calcium in our body.
 It is also prescribed in women after menopause to treat osteoporosis.

-Main diseases of the thyroid: hypothyroidism, hyperthyroidism, goiter, inflammation of thyroid, nodules (small lumps) and thyroid cancer.
+Main diseases of the thyroid are hyperthyroidism, hypothyroidism, goiter, inflammation of thyroid, nodules (small lumps) and thyroid cancer.

 There are four types of thyroid cancer:

-The papillary carcinoma: the most common type and perhaps with the best prognosis.
+The most common type and perhaps with the best prognosis.
 The cure rates are very high.